-The panel majority also reasoned that the Statute's reference to "the applicable statute of limitations with regard to any action brought by the [FDIC] as conservator or receiver" means it applies to "any and all other time limitations, including statutes of repose."
-App.
-11a-12a.
+The First Horizon majority also reasoned that the Statute's reference to "the applicable statute of limitations with regard to any action brought by the [FDIC] as conservator or receiver" means it applies to "any and all other time limitations, including statutes of repose."
+App.53a-54a.
 That is a non sequitur.
 Congress did not say that.
-There is no dispute that the Statute, like the extender provision CTS considered, refers to the "statute of limitations" many times but never to any "statute of repose" or federal or statutory claim, let alone the Securities Act or its statute of repose.
-But the panel majority gave short shrift to Congress's omission of any mention of statutes of repose or federal or statutory claims in the Statute, and failed to acknowledge the importance of the Security Act's statute of repose.
+There is no dispute that the Statute, like the extender provision CTS considered, refers to the "statute of limitations" many times but never to any "statute of repose" or federal or statutory claim, let alone the Securities Act or its repose statute.
+But the First Horizon majority gave short shrift to Congress's omission of any mention of statutes of repose or federal or statutory claims in the Statute, and failed to acknowledge the importance of Section 13's repose statute.
 Moreover, "repeals by implication are not favored and will not be presumed unless the intention of the legislature to repeal is clear and manifest."
 Hui v.
 Castaneda, 559 U.S. 799, 810 (2010). "[I]mplied amendments are no more favored than implied repeals."
 Nat'l Ass'n of Home Builders v.
-Defs. of Wildlife, 551 U.S. 644, 644 n.8 (2007).
-This is particularly true here, where the statute that was supposedly eliminated by implication was enacted by Congress in 1933, and has been a prominent feature of securities regulation for more than 80 years.
+Defenders of Wildlife, 551 U.S. 644, 644 n.8 (2007).
+That is particularly true here, where the statute that was supposedly eliminated by implication was enacted by Congress in 1933, and has been a prominent feature of securities regulation for more than 80 years.

-The panel majority gave great weight to its view that CTS did not say "'statutes of limitations' must always be read to leave in place existing statutes of repose" and "did not direct courts never to use" the canon of interpreting remedial statutes in a liberal manner.
-App.
-7a-8a (emphasis added).
+The First Horizon majority gave great weight to its view that CTS did not say "'statutes of limitations' must always be read to leave in place existing statutes of repose" and "did not direct courts never to use" the canon of interpreting remedial statutes in a liberal manner.
+App.48a-50a (emphasis added).
 But the panel did not identify any tenable basis in the Statute for such a major exception to this Court's holdings.
-There is none here.
+There is none.

-E. The Second Circuit Overlooked the Nature of the Legislative Process and That No Legislation Pursues Its Purposes at All Costs
+E. The Second Circuit Overlooked the Nature of the Legislative Process and That No Legislation Pursues Its Purposes at All Costs in the statute's text and structure."

-The divided panel overlooked the fact that when Congress crafts complex legislation such as FIRREA, it inevitably balances competing policy goals.
-CTS explained that the Fourth Circuit erred by "invoking the proposition that remedial statutes should be interpreted in a liberal manner . . . [and] treat[ing] this as a substitute for a conclusion grounded in the statute's text and structure."
 134 S.Ct. at 2185. "[A]lmost every statute might be described as remedial in the sense that all statutes are designed to remedy some problem," but "'no legislation pursues its purposes at all costs."
 Id. (quoting Rodriguez v.
 U.S., 480 U.S. 522, 525-26 (1987)).
 See also Bd. of Governors of the Fed.
 Reserve Sys. v.
 Dimension Fin.
 Corp., 474 U.S. 361, 374 (1986) ("Congress may be unanimous in its intent to stamp out some vague social or economic evil; however, because its Members may differ sharply on the means for effectuating that intent, the final language of the legislation may reflect hard-fought compromises.
 Invocation of the 'plain purpose' of legislation at the expense of the terms of the statute itself takes no account of the processes of compromise and, in the end, prevents the effectuation of congressional intent.").